 Integrate your point of sale

 Use an online scheduling app that is also a full POS with payments processing so you can take care of your clients and manage your business and payments from one place.
-Being able to manage payments in your appointments app saves you time, keeps you organized, and provides an even more convenient experience for your customers.
+Being able to manage payments in your appointments app saves you time, keeps you organised, and provides an even more convenient experience for your customers.

 Be upfront about prices and cancellation policies.